 File Your Lawsuit Before the Deadline Passes

-If you are attempting to pursue compensation following a construction accident, you must be mindful of the statute of limitations.
+If you are attempting to pursue compensation, you must be mindful of the statute of limitations.
 Indiana generally gives accident victims two years to file a lawsuit against the at-fault party.
 If you fail to get your paperwork submitted within this period, it will most likely result in the loss of your right to pursue compensation.

 Although the statute of limitations is typically quite rigid, there are a variety of exceptions that could apply to your case.
 If an exception does apply, it could mean that you have the right to pursue a lawsuit, even if years have passed after the standard deadline.

 Alternatively, you may find that an exception to the statute of limitations lessens the time you have to submit your lawsuit.
 One example is in cases where the at-fault party is a government entity.
 In this situation, you will likely only have months to file your lawsuit against the liable party rather than the usual two years.

 To give yourself the best chance of recovering the compensation you need, it is essential that you find an experienced attorney.
 You need to choose a lawyer with experience handling cases similar to yours and a proven track record of winning big for their clients.
 Here are some examples of the claims we can handle: